 Five- or seven-day-old larvae are good for the chicks.
 If you want bigger larvae, you can wait for 10 more days or so.
-The period from day 5 to day 10 is when these guys devour the most food.
-As they age, they will eat less.
+The period from day 5 to day 10 is when these guys the larvae devour the most food.
+As they grow older, they will eat less.

-The downside of these little young larvae is they contain a bit less nutrient than the bigger ones.
+The downside to these little young larvae is they contain a bit less nutrient than the bigger ones.
 But they should be enough for baby chicks at this stage.
 The bigger larvae may be a bit too big or too much for little chicks to chew at this stage.

 Chicks about 7-days-old can be fed with BSF larvae.
 People do this so their chicks can get used to the taste of this thing from early on.
 If you're careful, mix in some little pebbles to make it easier for the lil chicks to digest.